-- G1 (low grade) – the cancer cells have a low mitotic rate, they are growing slowly and less likely to spread.
+- G1 (low grade) – the cancer cells have a low mitotic rate, they are growing slowly and are less likely to spread.

-- G2 (high grade) – the cancer cells have a high mitotic rate, they are growing faster and more likely to spread.
+- G2 (high grade) – the cancer cells have a high mitotic rate, they are growing faster and are more likely to spread.

-Knowing the grade and stage helps your doctors decide on the best treatment for you.
+Knowing the grade and stage helps your doctors decide on the best treatment for you

-Different staging systems may be used.
-Two of the most commonly used systems for staging GISTs are the TNM staging system and a number staging system.
+The most commonly used systems for staging GISTs are the TNM staging system and a number staging system.

-TNM stands for Tumour, Node and Metastasis.
+TNM stands for tumour, node and metastasis: